xin-huang/SeleDiff/appendix/README.md

 	- The initial frequency of the selective allele: 0.1;
 	- The initial population size: 10,000 diploid individuals/population;
 	- The divergence time: 2000 generations;
-	- Selection differences: 0-0.002/generation.
+	- Selection differences before divergence: 0-0.002/generation.
 - Complex Models: Three populations (Africans, Europeans, and East Asians) involving multiple demographic events.
 	- The initial frequency of the selective allele: 0.1;
 	- Selection differences: 0-0.002/generation between Africans and Eurasians.

+The nomenclature of each file in `./SLiM2` is as follow.

+- The first two letters specify models:
+	- bm: The Basic Models;
+	- bn: The Bottleneck Models;
+	- pe: The Expansion Models;
+	- ss: The Substructure Models;
+	- mg: The Migration Models;
+	- cm: The Complex Models.
+- if: The initial frequency of the beneficial allele.
+- t: The divergence time.
+- m: The migration rate.
+- d: The selection difference.
+- f: The strength of the bottleneck.
+- a: The strength of the expansion.
+- p1: The bottleneck/expansion occurs in the population p1.
+- p2: The bottleneck/expansion occurs in the population p2.

 ### Simulation for Performance analysis

 To analyse the performance of `SeleDiff`, we first used `EigenStratSimulator.jar` and `VCFGenerator.jar` to simulate two populations (1000 diploid individuals/population), and varied sizes of variants from 10,000 to 100,000,000 bp.
-Then we fixed the size of variants to 1,000,000 bp, and varied the numbers of individuals in each population from 1,000 to 100,000.
+Then we fixed the size of variants to 1,000,000 bp, and varied the numbers of individuals in each population from 1000 to 100,000.

 We compared `SeleDiff` with other cross-population methods in two programs: `DIST` in [4P](https://github.com/anbena/4p) and `XP-EHH` in [selscan](https://github.com/szpiech/selscan).
 `DIST` in `4P` contains five statistics: Nei's Gst (1973), Nei's Gst (1983), Hedrick's G'st (2005), Jost's D, and Weir & Cockerham's Fst (1984).